Hierarchical-Z map based occlusion culling

 We’ve seen how traditional hardware occlusion culling works by using occlusion queries.
 We also discussed that we sometimes need a better algorithm that does the occlusion culling for large amount of objects without CPU intervention.

 The article also described a way to implement such an occlusion culling algorithm by using a hierarchical-Z map and geometry shaders.
-We’ve also managed to provide a reference implementation in the form of the demo called Mountains that can be downloaded with full source code in the downloads section.
+We’ve also managed to provide a reference implementation in the form of the demo called Mountains that can be downloaded with full source code using the links at the end of the main article about the demo.

 The algorithm performs very well in practice on current hardware.
 The Hi-Z map construction takes less than 0.2 milliseconds and the actual culling comes at almost no cost for even thousands of objects.
 For more detail about performance comparison between rendering with and without hierarchical-Z map based occlusion culling read the article about the OpenGL 4.0 Mountains Demo.